Amityville House located in Amityville, New York, USA | Addresses – 412 Ocean Ave – MAP

 - George woke up at 3am each night –

-It’s the time Ronnie murdered his family, the natural witching hour.
-George constantly woke up at 3am with feelings of dread.
-Sometimes checking on the kids.
+George did constantly wake at 3am with feelings of dread.
+Sometimes getting up to check on the kids.

 - Jodie the Pig makes herself known –

-Jodie, according to daughter Missy Lutz, was an angel appearing as a pig.
-George admitted seeing Jodie outside the living room window at night, two red eyes staring in.
+And Jodie, according to daughter Missy Lutz, was an angel appearing as a pig.
+No one else saw Jodie.

 - The Levitation of Kathy Lutz –

-In 1976, just 2 years after the murders the famed demonologists entered the Amityville house with a TV crew.
+In 1976, 2 years after the murders and 3 years before the first Amityville movie, the famed demonologists arrived with a TV crew.

-They were supportive of George and Kathy, agreeing something must be in this house.
-They believed the ghost was a demon, or conscious energy to never walk earth as a human.
+They supported George and Kathy.
+Agreed something was in the house.
+Believing the ghost was a demon, evil and conscious energy that was never human.

 - Ed saw shadows –

-They moved along walls inside the cellar.
-He’s wasn’t used to seeing ghosts, it was Lorraine’s ability.
-It shocked him.
-Ed commanded the spirits to leave but felt something lift him off the ground.
-Dragged himself down and left the cellar.
+Ed commanded the spirits to leave and felt something lift him off the ground.
+When dropped he left the cellar.